tytydraco/yessleep/out/An_Invasive_Species.md

 *You lie.*

-I could smell the curdled blood of my former friends on her lips.
+I could smell the curdled blood of my former colleagues on her lips.
 The scent hit the back of my throat in waves, making me gag.
 Tears welled up in the corners of my eyes.
 The air was humid and rank.
 My vision swam.

 "I’m sorry," I whispered, "I am so, so sorry.
 It shouldn't have to be this way."